TonicAI/tonic_validate/README.md

 #### What models can I use an LLM evaluator?

-We currently allow the family of chat completion models from Open AI.
+We currently allow the family of chat completion models from Open AI, Google, Anthropic, and more.
+We are always looking to add more models to our evaluator.
+If you have a model you would like to see added, please file an issue against this repository.

-This restriction makes it easy to follow the logic for the definition of the metrics in this package.
-It also ensures that this package does not depend on langchain, which also makes the logic of the package easier to follow.

 We'd like to add more models as choices for the LLM evaluator without adding to the complexity of the package too much.

 The default model used for scoring metrics is GPT 4 Turbo.
-To change the OpenAI model, pass the OpenAI model name into the `model` argument for `ValidateScorer`
+To change the model, pass the model name into the `model` argument for `ValidateScorer`

 ```python
 scorer = ValidateScorer([